 Every governmental agency I have encountered, except for the Wichita Public School district, is content to use email to respond to records requests, at a very low cost.

 Within a budget of over $600 million, five dollars isn’t much.
 Except: This pattern of wasting money on postage must be repeated many times each year.
+This waste is also an indication of the district’s attitude towards the spending of taxpayer money.

 So when you hear that Kansas schools are grossly underfunded, or that teachers have to spend their personal funds to buy classroom supplies, ask yourself this: “Why does the Wichita public school district spend $5.05 in postage to send something that everyone else sends by email?”